usefsame7/Mongodb-Node.js-Curd-API/README.md

-# MongoDB Node.js CRUD API
+# Books API

-This is a RESTful API built with Node.js and MongoDB for performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database.
-The API provides endpoints to interact with the database and perform various operations on the data.
+The Books Project is a Node.js-based API that allows you to perform CRUD (Create, Read, Update, Delete) operations on a MongoDB database for managing books.
+This API provides endpoints to interact with the database and perform various operations on book data.

 ## Prerequisites